AnejL/dbc/readme.md

 >[ ((o)) homelan ] [ vol: 30% ] [ [+-] 100% ] | Thu 30 Jan 2020 01:32

+## Usage

+Usage is extremely simple, **dbc** starts the statusbar script (you can put it in xinitrc, make a systemd service, etc.).

+When you want to refresh simply type **refbar** into the command line, your preferred program running tool (dmenu, rofi, etc.) or in your shell scripts.

+## Configuration

+Edit the values in the config.h header file, **recompile** and run as usual.

 ## How does it work?

 > Initialise the display buffer